openbase/jeoparnaire/README.md

 * Vote controlling
   * Click the buttons to vote (not recommended)
   * The W-A-S-D keys are mapped to A-B-C-D votes

+## Requirements

+A Java Runtime Environment (JRE) is needed on the server and on each client machine:
+* http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 ## Installation

-Requirements: A Java Runtime Environment (JRE) is installed on your system:
-* http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 1. Create a new game folder (e.g. jeoparnaire)
 2. Download the client and server binaries into the game folder: